Hit enter after type your search item

 Scenario # 2 – working on the same file

-The conflicts rise particularly if developers working on the same file and you try to fetch and merge an updated version into your local repository.
 This section goes through working on the same file by two developers on separate systems.
-See how conflict can be solved while trying to merge file.
+See how conflict can be solved while trying to merge files.

 Consider both developers have the same file: footer.php on their local repository.